A fossil fuel technology that doesn't pollute

 Today, when carbon dioxide is scrubbed from power plant exhaust, it is intended to be buried to keep it from entering the atmosphere as a greenhouse gas.
 In this new scenario, some of the scrubbed carbon dioxide wouldn't need to be buried; it could be converted into useful products.

-Taken together, Fan said, these advancements bring Ohio State's chemical looping technology many steps closer to commercialization.
+Taken together, Fan said, these advancements bring Ohio State's chemical looping technology many steps closer to commercialisation.

 His co-authors on the first paper include postdoctoral researcher Mandar Kathe; undergraduate researchers Abbey Empfield, Peter Sandvik, Charles Fryer, and Elena Blair; and doctoral student Yitao Zhang.
 Co-authors on the second paper include doctoral student Cheng Chung, postdoctoral researcher Lang Qin, and master's student Vedant Shah.
 Collaborators on the pressure adjustment assembly work include Tong, Kathe and senior research associate Dawei Wang.